silyfox/styleflow-1/README.md

 image (extracted from a deep layer) and the features of the combination image, keeping the generated image close enough to the original one.

 Iteration time depends on the size of the target image chosen.
-For a target width of 400, it takes ~20 seconds to run a single iteration on a p2 instance with GPU and ~300 seconds to run on OSX/MBP.
-When raising the traget width to 800, it takes ~1500 seconds to run on OSX/MBP
+For a target width of 400, it takes ~20 seconds to run a single iteration on a p2 instance with the K80 GPU and ~300 seconds to run on i7/CPU.
+When raising the traget width to 800, it takes ~1500 seconds to run on i7/CPU

 # References
     - [A Neural Algorithm of Artistic Style](http://arxiv.org/abs/1508.06576)